What Italian hotels are like

 Americans should keep in mind...

-The vast majority of the "complaints" about Italian hotels I read, hear, or see—in e-mails and reader letters, posted on review sites like TripAdvisor, and included in hotel reviews on booking engines like Venere.com and Booking.comhave nothing to do with the hotel and everything to do with unfair expectations.
+The vast majority of the "complaints" about Italian hotels I read, hear, or see—in e-mails and reader letters, posted on review sites like TripAdvisor, and included in hotel reviews on booking engines like Booking.comhave nothing to do with the hotel and everything to do with unfair expectations.

 Mostly, these complaints boil down to a difference between expectations of an American audience and the realities of hotels in Europe—not any problems with a particular hotel.